cmolodo/covid-19/README.md

 Case numbers corrected based on public health dashboard as of 2020-04-16, previously off by one day (daily numbers reported were actually from the previous day, mistakenly entered as being for the date reported).

+As of 2020-09-08, case and test numbers now listed by collection date rather than date reported to the department.
+Similarly, deaths now listed by date of death rather than date reported to the department.
+All numbers for the last 7 days are considered incomplete, as they are still being reported.
+Updated past numbers to match newly available values, EXCEPT for total deaths.
+Since only daily deaths are listed with past values, past total deaths aren't updated, and will continue to reflect total reported deaths moving forward.

 #### Los Angeles County
 http://publichealth.lacounty.gov/media/Coronavirus/
 Testing numbers: http://publichealth.lacounty.gov/acd/docs/COVID19SurveillanceDataLAC.pdf